Sailing Into The Night :: A Solo Journey To Santa Barbara Island And Beyond

 As I have shared before, I knew I had to get out onto the sea and face the unknown and my lingering (and growing) fear of sailing through the night alone.
 On Saturday I finally got out there and did it!
 To say that it was a transformational experience would be a huge understatement.

 I left my slip at about 12pm, without much fanfare, but with a bucket of butterflies in my belly.
 I couldn’t quite wrap my mind around what I was about to do, and was a bit jittery as a result.
 As I left the main channel, I saw two of my friends from Bluewater Sailing.
 Although they were both teaching, they took the time to wish me well and cheer me on, which helped ease my nerves a bit.
-But still, as I left the breakwater, I was admittedly (and uncharacteristically) nervous and distracted.
-I have a hunch that this state of mind contributed to the little accident that sadly marked the beginning of my trip.
+But still, as I left the breakwater, I was admittedly nervous.

 As night started to fall, I was feeling surprisingly calm and completely mystified by the fact that I was out there all by myself.
 I poured myself a glass of wine and toasted Haunani and said a little prayer of gratitude for this amazing opportunity.
 Once the sun was gone, it became very dark.
 I knew the moon would come out soon, but somehow in that interim, I made peace with the night.
 I recorded a little video (below) in which you can see nothing but you can hear how I was feeling in that exact moment.